 PURPOSE: To provide examinations for students who were absent from class during an examination.
 However, there needs to be a good reason for all absences.
-Make - up tests create more work for your instructor - which is unnecessary unless absolutely unavoidable.
+Make-up tests create more work for your instructor - which is unnecessary unless unavoidable.

+All missed examinations will be given on the student's first day back to school, whether it is a classroom day or clinical day, at the instructor's discretion.
 All make-up tests will be given on the student's own time at the instructor's discretion.
-Under no circumstances are make-up test to take away from the instructor's time with other students.
+Under no circumstances are make-up tests to take away from the instructor's time with other students.

 The make-up exam will be a different examination and/or may consist of a different number of questions.
-A make-up exam usually is more difficult because the student has more time to prepare.
+A make-up exam will be more difficult.